Marcus Dinanga: Chesterfield (loan)

 Dinanga joined National League club Chesterfield on 5 January 2021, signing a loan agreement for the remainder of the season.
 He made his debut for Chesterfield on the same day as his signing was announced, coming on as a 59th-minute substitute in a 2–1 away defeat to Solihull Moors.
 Dinanga scored once in 12 appearances during his time on loan at Chesterfield.

 Altrincham

 Dinanga joined National League club Altrincham for an undisclosed fee on 10 June 2021.
 He debuted for Altrincham in the club's first match of the 2021–22 season, scoring the opening goal of the game in a 3–1 away victory against Torquay United.

 Kidderminster Harriers (loan)

 On 24 December 2021, Dinanga joined National League North side Kidderminster Harriers on loan for roughly five weeks.

 Dartford

 On 1 February 2022, Dinanga joined National League South side Dartford on loan until the end of the 2021–22 season.
 After scoring three goals in four matches, Dinanga was awarded the league's Player of the Month award for February 2022.

 Gateshead

 On 4 February 2023, Dinanga signed for fellow National League club Gateshead for an undisclosed fee on an eighteen-month contract.

+A stellar start to the 2023–24 season saw Dinanga awarded the National League Player of the Month award for September 2023 having scored eight goals across the month.
+He was a member of the Gateshead side that won the 2023–24 FA Trophy and was a substitute in extra-time in the final at Wembley Stadium.
+Dinanga finished the 2023–24 campaign with 26 goals in 50 appearances in all competitions.

+Bromley

+On 4 July 2024, Dinanga signed for newly promoted League Two side Bromley for an undisclosed fee.